slurmulon/gig/README.md

 # gig
-> :speaker: Official Bach player for JS
+> :speaker: Bach player for JS
 ---

-[`bach`](https://github.com/slurmulon/bach) is a musical notation with a focus on human readability and productivity.
+[`bach`](https://github.com/slurmulon/bach) is a semantic music notation with a focus on human readability and productivity.

-`gig` consumes, renders and synchronizes `bach` tracks with audio files (or really anything) in a browser or browser-like environment.
+`gig` consumes and synchronizes `bach` tracks with audio files (or really anything) in a browser or browser-like environment.

 ## Install

 `npm install --save slurmulon/gig`

+In order compile your `bach` tracks, you will also want to install the [core `bach` library](https://github.com/slurmulon/bach#install).

 ## Usage